 Debbie Feld MBACP

-I have experience in working with a wide variety of issues but have a special interest in loss which is unrelated to death, as well as chronic and acute health conditions.
+I have experience in working with a wide variety of issues but have a special interest in loss which is unrelated to death, including living well with cancer, acute and long term health conditions.

 I offer a safe and confidential space in Totnes for you to explore the difficulties you are having.

 As a member of the BACP (British Association for Counselling & Psychotherapy) I follow their ethical guidelines and this means that I have regular supervision as well as following current and applicable Data Protection regulations.

 I am a member of WAC (Westcountry Association for Counselling) and in the past I've been a committee member and ran a local group for WAC in Totnes for fellow therapists to meet and continue professional development.